CodeTactic

 0

 Many business owners have no clue as to what marketing is and assume it refers only to advertising.
 Here are some basics on how to decipher the right budget for your business.
-The amount that you should allocate towards a marketing budget depends on your market size, cash flow and who your consumers are.
+The amount that you should allocate towards a marketing budget depends on your market size, cash flow, and who your consumers are.
 This all may sound elementary, but there is a defined business science behind this.

 It’s in the DNA of every business to continually grow.
-Marketing systems that have been put in place should be designed to attract customers, increase sales and compete in order to sustain its existence.
+Marketing systems that have been put in place should be designed to attract customers, increase sales and compete in order to sustain their existence.
 Marketing is the business engine that renews existing customers and funnels in new ones.
 Unfortunately, many small business owners struggle to know just how much money they need to be spending to make sure that these marketing engines are continually churning.

 There is no one-shoe-fits-all answer.
-So much depends on the type of business you have (retail, online, product, service), your business objectives and revenue.
+So much depends on the type of business you have (retail, online, product, service), your business objectives, and revenue.

 Here are some basic tips that should help you to come up with a marketing budget that suits your small business.